user95f85f/diablo-2-tools/README.txt

                           JM-inserter.go      #insert any perfect gem or rune or custom item code into typically the cube. this is called by d2-insertItem-Alters.sh
                                               #d2-insertItem-Alters.sh fixes the checksum by calling change.pl
-                          make free.pl        #gives change.pl copy-and-paste codes. this is called by d2-makeFree-Safe.sh print-JM-potions.pl #searches for stamina potions and calls stam2rejuv.pl to convert them into full rejuvs, called by d2-stam2rejuv-Reads.sh rename-toon.pl      #prints out the change.pl codes and a bash/terminal/tty command you can copy and paste to successfully
+                          make free.pl        #gives change.pl copy-and-paste codes. this is called by d2-makeFree-Safe.sh print-JM-potions.pl #searches for stamina potions and calls stam2rejuv.pl to convert them into regular rejuvs, called by d2-stam2rejuv-Reads.sh rename-toon.pl      #prints out the change.pl codes and a bash/terminal/tty command you can copy and paste to successfully
                                               #rename your toon/character/d2s-file, this is called by d2-renameChar-Safe.sh
-                          stam2rejuv.pl       #prints out the change.pl codes to convert the stamina potions to full rejuvs MAN_PAGE_SORTA_README.txt #viewed by running /usr/bin/man-diablo-2-tools
+                          stam2rejuv.pl       #prints out the change.pl codes to convert the stamina potions to regular rejuvs
+                          MAN_PAGE_SORTA_README.txt #viewed by running /usr/bin/man-diablo-2-tools